 - Do have questions to ask the interviewer ready.
 Be prepared to respond when the interviewer asks whether you have any questions for him or her.
 Review these questions to ask the interviewer and have a few ready in advance.

-- Do remember your goal is to set up a face-to-face interview.
+- Do remember that your goal is to set up a face-to-face interview.
 At the end of your conversation, after you thank the interviewer, ask if it would be possible to meet in person.